 - Whether or not you self-identify to the University as a student with a disability, you are responsible for meeting the same standards of behaviour to which all York University students are held, as outlined in the Code of Student Rights and Responsibilities and other policies set forth by the University

-- If you are requesting academic accommodation or other assistance because of your disability, you must first self-identify as a student with a disability to CDS as early as reasonably feasible after you have accepted a place at York University
+- If you are requesting academic accommodation or other assistance because of your disability, you must first self-identify as a student with a disability to Disability Services as early as reasonably feasible after you have accepted a place at York University

 - Participate in initial and then periodic discussions regarding possible accommodation solutions

-- Share all relevant information with the Disability Services unit so that appropriate support and academic accommodation can be arranged
+- Share all relevant information with your disabilities counsellor so that appropriate support and academic accommodation can be arranged

 - Recognize your accountability for your own learning so as to fulfill all academic requirements and demonstrate mastery of the curriculum in your courses